Data Matrix: Encoding

 The encoding process is described in the ISO/IEC standard 16022:2006.
 Open-source software for encoding and decoding the ECC-200 variant of Data Matrix has been published.

 The diagrams below illustrate the placement of the message data within a Data Matrix symbol.
 The message is "Wikipedia", and it is arranged in a somewhat complicated diagonal pattern starting near the upper-left corner.
 Some characters are split in two pieces, such as the initial W, and the third 'i' is in "corner pattern 2" rather than the usual L-shaped arrangement.
 Also shown are the end-of-message code (marked End), the padding (P) and error correction (E) bytes, and four modules of unused space (X).

+The symbol is of size 16×16 (14×14 data area), with 12 data bytes (including 'End' and padding) and 12 error correction bytes.
+A (255,243,6) Reed Solomon code shortened to (24,12,6) is used.
+It can correct up to 6 byte errors or erasures.

+To obtain the error correction bytes, the following procedure may be carried out:

+The generator polynomial specified for the (24,12,6) code, is: